rki-mf1/vocal/README.md

 # Acknowledgments

-* Original Idea: SC2 Evolution Working group - M. von Kleist, S. Clavignac-Spencer
+* Original Idea: SC2 Evolution Working group at the Robert Koch Institute in Berlin

 * Funding: Supported by the European Centers for Disease Control [grant number ECDC GRANT/2021/008 ECD.12222].